karlseguin/websocket.zig/readme.md

 ### close
 Called whenever the connection terminates.
 By the time `close` is called, there is no guarantee about the state of the underlying TCP connection (it may or may not be closed).

-## websocket.Client
+## websocket.Conn
-The call to `init` includes a `*websocket.Client`.
+The call to `init` includes a `*websocket.Conn`.
 It is expected that handlers will keep a reference to it.
-The main purpose of the `*Client` is to write data via `client.write([]const u8)` and `client.writeBin([]const u8)`.
+The main purpose of the `*Conn` is to write data via `conn.write([]const u8)` and `conn.writeBin([]const u8)`.
 The websocket protocol differentiates between a "text" and "binary" message, with the only difference that "text" must be valid UTF-8.
 This library does not enforce this.
 Which you use really depends on what your client expects.
 For browsers, text messages appear as strings, and binary messages appear as a Blob or ArrayBuffer (depending on how the client is configured).

-`client.close()` can also be called to close the connection.
-Calling `client.close()` **will** result in the handler's `close` callback being called.
+`conn.close()` can also be called to close the connection.
+Calling `conn.close()` **will** result in the handler's `close` callback being called.

 ## Autobahn
 Every mandatory [Autobahn Testsuite](https://github.com/crossbario/autobahn-testsuite) case is passing.
 (Three fragmented UTF-8 are flagged as non-strict and as compression is not implemented, these are all flagged as "Unimplemented").